English - English Literature

 Progression and Careers

-English is a subject valued by higher education institutions and employers.
+English Literature is a subject valued by higher education institutions and employers.
 It demonstrates that you have the ability to read texts, analyse and respond to them and produce coherent, critical and analytical essays, which draw on relevant parts of the texts to support your opinions.
-English also requires you to discuss texts in small groups or in whole class discussion, which is a valuable skill for both working life and university.
+English Literature also requires you to discuss texts in small groups or in whole class discussion, which is a valuable skill for both working life and university.

 For further information, please see Mrs Shafi (Key Stage 5 Coordinator) or Mr Wood (Head of English).